 These disparities are shaped by the context in which families find themselves, including cultural, structural and financial constraints.
-For example, parents in AP India tend to spend more on boys than on girlsxix; they are more likely to pay the fees required to enrol boys in (better regarded) low-fee private schools resulting in girls being over represented in government schoolsxx.
-If gender inequalities result from a combination of parents' resource shortages to invest in their children as well as their (and their children's) understanding of future economic and social opportunitiesxxi, then policies to redress such biases need to address these underlying socio-economic drivers, as well as discrimination per se.
+For example, parents in AP tend to spend more on boys than on girls (Himaz 2009a); they are more likely to pay the fees required to enrol boys in (better regarded) low-fee private schools resulting in girls being over represented in government schools (Woodhead, Frost and James 2013).
+If gender inequalities result from a combination of parents' resource shortages to invest in their children as well as their (and their children's) understanding of future economic and social opportunities (Pells 2011a), then policies to redress such biases need to address these underlying socio-economic drivers, as well as discrimination per se.

-- Within Young Lives data, inequalities in household poverty and circumstances are much less closely linked to developmental outcomes than those related to gender. - Gender differences grow in significance during childhood, but they vary between countries and they are not always pro-boy. - Gender-based choices of parents are often shaped by the external environment (such as the perceived returns from investing in boys' education rather than girls). - Policy aimed at reducing gender-based differences needs to engage with the context that influences parents' and children's choices as well as discrimination per se.
+- Within Young Lives data, inequalities in household poverty and circumstances are much more closely linked to developmental outcomes than those related to gender. - Gender differences grow in significance during childhood, but they vary between countries and they are not always pro-boy. - Gender-based choices of parents are often shaped by the external environment (such as the perceived returns from investing in boys' education rather than girls). - Policy aimed at reducing gender-based differences needs to engage with the context that influences parents' and children's choices as well as discrimination per se.